jfimbett/jfimbett.github.io/teaching/investment_funds_risks/introduction.md

 - Hedge funds often face criticism in the media.
 - Companies do not like to see their shares shorted, since this indicates a belief that the company's share price could go down.
 - Short sellers, including hedge funds, are sometimes accused of being the source of a company's problem.
-- However, hedge funds play several useful rols in the economy.
+- However, hedge funds play several useful roles in the economy.
 - They make markets more efficient by collecting information.
 - They also provide diversification to accredited investors.